pingcap/docs-dm/en/feature-manually-handling-sharding-ddl-locks.md

 1. Ask the owner of the lock to execute the DDL and update the checkpoints of corresponding sharded tables.
 2. Remove the DDL lock information stored on `DM-master` after the owner successfully executes the DDL.
 3. Ask all other non-owners to skip the DDL and update the checkpoints of corresponding sharded tables after the owner successfully executes the DDL.
-4. DM-master removes the corresponding DDL lock information after all owner or non-owner operations are successful.
+4. DM-master removes the corresponding DDL lock information after all the owners or non-owners' operations are successful.

 Currently, the above unlocking process is not atomic.
-If the non-owner skips the DDL operation successfully, the DM-worker where it is located stops abnormally or a network exception occurs with the downstream TiDB, which will cause a failure to update the checkpoint successfully.
+If the non-owner skips the DDL operation successfully, the DM-worker where the non-owner is located stops abnormally or a network anomaly occurs with the downstream TiDB, which can cause the checkpoint updating to fail.

-When the non-owner corresponding MySQL source restores data migration, it tries to request the DM-master to re-coordinate the DDL that has been coordinated before the exception occurs and never receive the corresponding DDL from other MySQL sources, which will cause the DDL operation to automatically unlock the corresponding lock.
+When the MySQL source corresponding to the non-owner restores data migration, the non-owner tries to request the DM-master to re-coordinate the DDL operation that has been coordinated before the exception occurs and will never receives the corresponding DDL operation from other MySQL sources.
+This can cause the DDL operation to automatically unlock the corresponding lock.

 #### Manual solution

 Suppose that now we have the same upstream and downstream table structures and the same demand for merging tables and replication as in the manual solution of [Some MySQL sources are removed](#scenario-1-some-mysql-sources-are-removed).

-When `DM-master` automatically executes the unlocking process, the owner (`mysql-replica-01`) successfully executes the DDL and continues the replication process, but in the process of requesting the non-owner (`mysql-replica-02`) to skip the DDL operation, the checkpoint fails to update after skipping the DDL because the corresponding DM worker was restarted.
+When `DM-master` automatically executes the unlocking process, the owner (`mysql-replica-01`) successfully executes the DDL and continues the replication process.
+However, in the process of requesting the non-owner (`mysql-replica-02`) to skip the DDL operation, the checkpoint fails to update after the DM-worker skips the DDL operation because the corresponding DM-worker was restarted.

-After `DM-worker-2` restarts, it will try to replicate the waiting DDL lock before it restarted.
-At this point, a new lock will be created on `DM-master`, and the DM-worker will become the owner of the lock (other DM-workers have executed/skipped the DDL by now and are continuing the replication process).

-After the data migration subtask corresponding to `mysql-replica-02` restores, a new lock will be created on the DM-master, but other MySQL sources are already executed or skipped DDL operations and are performing subsequent replication.
+After the data migration subtask corresponding to `mysql-replica-02` restores, a new lock is created on the DM-master, but other MySQL sources have executed or skipped DDL operations and are performing subsequent replication.

 The operation processes are: